-- Category 1 – (Sydney to Hobart and Lord Howe races)
+- Category 1 – (Sydney to Auckland, Sydney to Hobart and Lord Howe races)

-- Category 2 – (East Coast Blue Water Series: Pittwater to Southport, Boondelah, Coffs races)
+- Category 2 – (East Coast Blue Water Series: Sydney to Southport, Cabbage Tree Island races)

-- Category 3 – (east Coast Blue Water Series: Bird Island, Port Hacking, Sydney Harbour Race, Pittwater to Newcastle races)
+- Category 3 – (East Coast Blue Water Series: Pittwater to Coffs+, Bird Island, Port Hacking, Sydney Harbour Race, Pittwater to Newcastle Race)

 - Category 4 – (Short Offshore Pointscore Series)

 - Category 5 – (Pittwater to Paradise Regatta, Port Stephens Regatta, Hamilton Island Race week)